 MSCI:3300 Software Design and Development3 s.h.

-Design and implementation of an information system; emphasis on programming and stages of software design life cycle, implemented using UML.
-Corequisites: MSCI:3020, MSCI:3030, and MSCI:3200; if not taken as prerequisites.
+Design and implementation of an information system; emphasis on programming and management of the software development life cycle.
+Corequisites: MSCI:3020 or CS:2230, MSCI:3030, and MSCI:3200; if not taken as prerequisites.

 MSCI:3400 Data Communications3 s.h.

 Computer communications: computer-communication system, hardware, data transmission principles; examples of existing communication networks; related managerial issues.
-Prerequisites: MSCI:3005 or CS:2110.
+Prerequisites: MSCI:3005 or CS:2110 or CS:1210.

 MSCI:3500 Data Mining3 s.h.